 In contrast to the KMart advertising, Shannon H. sent a link to the advertising at Bazoongi.
 Their website, featuring slumber bags and play structures, is both multiracial and breaks down gender stereotypes.
 Notice that the boys and girls are both modeling boy-ish (blue, sciency) bags and girl-ish (pink, pony, butterfly) bags:

-And this “dollhouse,” for example, shows mixed-sex play:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+And this “dollhouse,” for example, shows mixed-sex play:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.